palform/palform/packages/blog-docs/blog/2024-09-07-google-forms-gdpr/index.md

 - **[Transparency](https://gdpr.algolia.com/gdpr-article-12)**.
 You need to provide a Privacy Policy or similar document, that details exactly how you process personal information, safeguards for protection, and the rights your users have.

 - **[Data location](https://gdpr.algolia.com/gdpr-article-44)**.
 Transferring the data of EU/UK citizens outside of the EU/UK (e.g. into US data centers) can involve additional complexity.
-For example, transferring data to the US is usually done by participating in the [Data Privacy Framework](https://www.dataprivacyframework.gov/key-requirements), which comes with several requirements.
+For example, transferring data to US companies is usually done by participating in the [Data Privacy Framework](https://www.dataprivacyframework.gov/key-requirements), which comes with several requirements.
 It's often easier to just keep data in the EU, unless you're a large corporation with specific requirements.

 ## Can I fulfill these requirements with Google Forms?